 "Auditors need to understand a company's management, controls and business strategy.
 But under existing standards we don't need to mention these in our audit report."

-Head of Audit, KPMG in China
+Head of Audit, KPMG in South Africa

 "What would happen if there were not an audit?
 The audit plays an important part in giving people comfort and there is massive commercial value in that."